j-brady/peakipy/README.md

 read_peaklist.py peaks.sparky test.ft2 --sparky --show --outfmt=csv --thres=1e6
 ```

-Clustered peaks are colour coded.
-Singlet peaks are black.
-If you want to edit this plot after running `read_peaklist.py` then you can edit `show_clusters.yml` and re-plot using
-`spec.py show_clusters.yml`.

 It is also possible to adjust the clustering behaviour by changing the structuring element used for binary closing.